Tensor and direct extension of definable subcategories: Direct extension of definable subcategories

 \begin{lemma} \marginpar{restelemcog} Suppose that $R \to S$ is a ring homomorphism and ${\cal C}$ is a definable subcategory of ${\rm Mod}\mbox{-}S$.
 If $N$ is an elementary cogenerator for ${\cal C}$, then $N_R$ is an elementary cogenerator for ${\cal C}|_R$. \end{lemma} \begin{proof} First we show that $N_R$ is an elementary cogenerator for the definable category $\langle N_R \rangle$ that it generates.

 Since $N$ is pure-injective as an $S$-module it is pure-injective as an $R$-module (e.g.~\cite[4.3.7]{PreNBK}).
 So, by \cite[3.8]{PreDefMon}, it is enough to show that every ultrapower of $N_R$ purely embeds in a power of $N_R$.
 Consider an ultrapower $(N_R)^I/{\cal U}$ where ${\cal U}$ is an ultrafilter on a set $I$.
 We can form the corresponding ultrapower $N^I/{\cal U}$ of the $S$-module $N$.
 Since $N$ is an elementary cogenerator, there is an $S$-pure embedding $N^I/{\cal U} \to N^\kappa$ for some $\kappa$.
-Note that $(N^I/{\cal U})_R$ is exactly $(N_R)^I/{\cal U}$ (form the ultrapower, then apply the module restriction functor $f^\ast$ or apply $f^\ast$, then form the ultrapower; these are the same since the restriction functor has both a left and right adjoint so commutes with powers and directed colimits, hence (e.g.~\cite[3.3.1]{PreNBK}, with ultrapowers).
+Note that $(N^I/{\cal U})_R$ is exactly $(N_R)^I/{\cal U}$ (form the ultrapower, then apply the module restriction functor $f^\ast$ or apply $f^\ast$, then form the ultrapower; that these are the same can be seen directly or, since the restriction functor has both a left and right adjoint it commutes with powers and directed colimits, hence (e.g.~\cite[3.3.1]{PreNBK}, with ultrapowers).
 Therefore, on restriction, we have an $R$-pure embedding $(N_R)^I/{\cal U} \to (N_R)^\kappa$, as required.

 Just for interest, we note a different, more model-theoretic, proof which uses a different characterisation of elementary cogenerators - as pure-injectives which realise every neg-isolated type (see \cite[5.3.50]{PreNBK}).
 So we have to show that if $p$ is a pp-type for $\langle N_R \rangle$ which is neg-isolated, say by the pp formula $\psi$, then $p$ is realised in $N$.
 So we consider $f_\ast p$ - a set of pp formulas for $S$-modules, which we can extend to a set $q$ of pp formulas which is maximal, relative to $\langle N \rangle = {\cal C}$, not containing $f_\ast \psi$.
 Since $N$ is an elementary cogenerator for ${\cal C}$, there is $\overline{a}$ from $N$ such that ${\rm pp}^N(\overline{a}) = q$.
 Then ${\rm pp}^{N_R}(\overline{a}) = p$, as required.